STRERROR(3) Linux Programmer's Manual STRERROR(3)

 DESCRIPTION

-The strerror() function returns a string describing the error code
+The strerror() function returns a pointer to a string that describes

-passed in the argument errnum, possibly using the LC_MESSAGES part of
+the error code passed in the argument errnum, possibly using the

-the current locale to select the appropriate language.
-This string
+LC_MESSAGES part of the current locale to select the appropriate lan-

 The strerror_r() function is similar to strerror(), but is thread safe.